stevenzhujr/Website/content/about.md

 ### Projects

 I have completed a Pingpong Ball Launcher Project in my ECE 5 class.
-Collaborating with my teammates, I used Solidworks to design and 3-D print a turret that would launched pingpong balls.
+Collaborating with my teammates, I used Solidworks to design and 3-D print a turret that launches pingpong balls.
 We operated it with a PS4 controller remotely through Arduino with C++ code.

 During my internship at Trina, I started a project to automate weekly presentations.
 I used Python to fetch elements and screenshots from websites using XPath and the Selenium library.
 Then, the program automatically compiled them into a presentation using the Python pptx and Pillow libraries.